KZeillmann/GildedRose/README.md

 - "Conjured" items degrade in _quality_ twice as fast as normal items

-Feel free to make any changes to the _update_quality_ method and add any new code as long as everything still works correctly.
-However, do not alter the _Item_ class or _items_ property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership.
+Feel free to make any changes to the _updateQuality_ method and add any new code as long as everything still works correctly.
+However, do not alter the interface of input and output of the function as this belongs to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership.